 The big selling point for tourists heading to Green Turtle Cay is that there isn't much going on there.
 Surprisingly, there is a museum that focuses on local contributions to the art world, the rest of your time spent exploring the island will lead you to beaches and unique land formations – some of which are located underneath the surface of the sea.

-Another good choice for those who enjoy snorkeling is Coco Bay Beach.
+Another good option for those who enjoy snorkeling is Coco Bay Beach.
 Lined with the occasional villa, walkers who explore this beach will come across very little on their journey, save for some boat docks, sunbathers, and the waves gently rolling ashore.

 |Albert Lowe Museum||(242) 367-4094||6.1 mi.
 North-Northwest of Central Treasure Cay||Green Turtle Cay|